-Russell Barbour, a resident of Tollesboro since 1925 and widely known as a funeral director, is the recipient of the Tollesboro Lora Club's Citizenship Award.
-As a given consulty to some outstanding individual in Lewis County and the presentation was made last night at the Lions

-Ladies Night dinner at the Tollesboro clubhouse.
+Russell Barbour, a resident of Tollesboro since 1925 and widely known as a funeral director, is the recipient of the Tollesboro Liora Club's Citizenship Award, tobs given contaily to some outstanding individual in Lewis County and the presentation was made last night at the Lions Ladies Night dinner at the Follesboro clubhouse.

 Guest speaker was Dr. Linwood Shirrell, of Frankfort.
-There were about 45 in attendance.
+There were about 45 in attendance